-A song that feels refreshing after a breakup.
-A love song to listen to when you want to move on.
+A refreshing break-up song.
+A collection of love songs to listen to when you want to move on

 I want to cleanly, completely forget my ex!
 For you who feel the same, we’ve gathered a collection of love songs.